-An acrylic two way mirror, also known as a one way mirror, is a semi-transparent mirror which allows discreet viewing from the darker side.
-30% of light passes through, reflecting the rest.
-In addition to security applications, it is commonly used for behavioral research, animal observation, reality television shows, photobooths, lightning effects, mirrored televisions, and smart mirror projects.
+Acrylic two way mirror, also known as one way mirror, is a semi-transparent mirror which provides privacy and allows discreet viewing from the darker side.

 - Stronger than glass